GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ### Tell your PWA about your website

-First, you'll need to update your PWA to define the relationship between your PWA is served and your website using digital assets links.
-This ensures that only your website can check if your PWA is installed.
+First, you'll need to add digital asset links to the server where your PWA is served from.
+This will help define the relationship between your website and your PWA, and ensures that only your website can check if your PWA is installed.

 Add an `assetlinks.json` file to the [`/.well-known/`][well-known] directory of the domain where the PWA lives, for example `app.example.com`.
 In the `site`